Willow

 Homework Projects:

-This half-term, our history topic is all about The Tudors For our homework project, children can choose from the Homework Grid below.
-These projects enable them to be creative in ways that they enjoy.
-This is a long-term project, to be handed in by Friday 23rd May, to be shared with the class, so please ensure the finished work reflects the time and effort expected of a Year 4 project.
+This half-term, our geography topic is all about The Tudors.
+For our homework project, children can choose from the The Tudor Homework Grid below.
+These projects enable you to be creative in ways that you enjoy.
+This is a long-term project, to be handed in by Friday 22nd May to be shared with the class, so please ensure the finished work reflects the time and effort expected of a Year 4 project.
 You can complete more than one project if you wish to.

-These projects will be exhibited to parents at the Open Classroom Event on Monday 14th July.
+These projects will be exhibited to parents at the Open Classroom Event, on Monday 13th July, at the end of term.

 If you have any questions about any of the above, please ask via Google Classroom.